prashant9394/helm-charts/usecases/trusted-workload-placement/depolyment.md

 Services which has database deployment associated with it needs db ssl certificates to be generated as secrets, this is done by deploying \<service\>db-cert-generator job.

-Below are the common/mandatory steps need to be performed for deploying individual charts except ISecl K8s Extensions.
+Below are the common/mandatory steps need to be performed for deploying individual charts.
 ```shell script
 helm dependency update jobs/cleanup-secrets/
 helm install cleanup-secrets jobs/cleanup-secrets/ -n isecl --create-namespace